vincmazet/bip/_sources/labs/lab1.md

 * Define a figure with as many subplots as images with `matplotlib.pyplot.subplots`.

-* Dispaly each images in a specific subplot.
+* Display each images in a specific subplot.
   Use an automatic way by using a for loop on the list creater earlier.